Can You Link Up With Treewidth?

 \section{Introduction}

-Over the past two decades, it has been discovered that complexity assumptions about \emph{exponential-time} problems imply far-reaching lower bounds for \emph{polynomial-time} \cite{Bringmann19,Williams15,Williams18} and \emph{parameterized} \cite{CyganFKLMPPS15,LMS11} problems.
-Among the first such results, it was shown that the Exponential-Time Hypothesis (ETH) about the Boolean satisfiability problem implies an $n^{\Omega(k)}$-time lower bound for the seemingly unrelated parameterized problem $\pcliquedecision$ of detecting $k$-cliques in $n$-vertex graphs \cite{ChenCFHJKX05,ChenHKX06}.
+Over the past two decades, it has been shown that complexity assumptions about \emph{exponential-time} problems imply far-reaching lower bounds for \emph{polynomial-time} \cite{Bringmann19,Williams15,Williams18} and \emph{parameterized} \cite{CyganFKLMPPS15,LMS11} problems.
+Among the first such results, it was shown that the Exponential-Time Hypothesis (ETH) about the Boolean satisfiability problem $\textsc{SAT}$ implies an $n^{\Omega(k)}$-time lower bound for the seemingly unrelated parameterized problem $\pcliquedecision$ of detecting $k$-cliques in $n$-vertex graphs \cite{ChenCFHJKX05,ChenHKX06}.
 This lower bound solidifies the status of $\pcliquedecision$ as a canonical hard problem in parameterized complexity.

-Ideally, a reduction from $\pcliquedecision$ to some target problem would also transfer the $n^{\Omega(k)}$-time lower bound under ETH from $\pcliquedecision$ to the target problem.
-However, reductions from $\pcliquedecision$ often require $k$ gadgets that encode the vertices of a $k$-clique, as well as $\Theta(k^2)$ additional gadgets to verify the edges between all pairs of encoded vertices.
-As each gadget typically increases the parameter by $O(1)$, an instance for $\pcliquedecision$ is then transformed into an instance of the target problem with a parameter value of $\Theta(k^2)$ (see, e.g., \cite[Section 13.6.3]{CyganFKLMPPS15}).
-This in turn means that only $n^{o(\sqrt \ell)}$-time algorithms can be ruled out under ETH for a target problem with parameter $\ell$.
+Ideally, when reducing $\pcliquedecision$ to some target problem, we would like to transfer the known $n^{\Omega(k)}$-time lower bound for $\pcliquedecision$ under ETH to the target problem.
+However, reductions from $\pcliquedecision$ often require $k$ gadgets to encode the vertices of a $k$-clique and $\Theta(k^2)$ additional gadgets to verify the edges between all pairs of encoded vertices.
+As each gadget typically increases the parameter by at least a constant amount, instances for $\pcliquedecision$ are transformed into target instances with a parameter value of $\Theta(k^2)$ (see, e.g., \cite[Section 13.6.3]{CyganFKLMPPS15}).
+This in turn means that only $n^{o(\sqrt \ell)}$-time algorithms can be ruled out for a target problem with parameter $\ell$.